 - It is left to the company how they manage their working capital, inventory & debt.
 Also, how well integrated are the company’s facilities.
 Now, with Ethanol prices going up, it is important to know the capacities of these plants.

-- The most important what you can never anticipate is what govt is going to do next.
+- The most important is that what you can never anticipate is what govt is going to do next.